morinted/Resume/resume.md

 - Frequent use Gerrit and GitHub Pull Request system for code reviews.
 - Favorite developer tools include VSCode, Atom Editor, Sublime Text, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
-- Kinda crazy about Markdown for everything I can.
+- Kinda crazy about using Markdown for everything I can.

 ### Hobbies

 - Practicing real-time machine stenography using Plover.
-I code with my steno machine.
+I write text and program with my steno machine.
+- I am currently writing an open source textbook to teach others stenography: [Art of Chording](https://www.artofchording.com).
 - Building and programming custom keyboards, with interest in the mechanical keyboard community.
 - Playing card games and collecting playing cards.
 - Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
-- Flying and building quadcopters.
-- Creating style sheets to redesign websites for personal use.
+- Writing custom style sheets for websites for personal use.
+- Natural movement and minimal footwear.
+- Foraging edible wild plants.
+- Learning Japanese for fun.
-- Yo-yos are cool.
+- Yo-yos are pretty cool.

 ## Education